 As a healthy heating “guru” for 30 years and a lifelong healthy eater, I can say that this is just plain garbage.

 Perception is what is being distorted.
 No, fast food is not healthier.
 I repeat, fast food is not healthier!
-They want you to think it is healthier, but in actuality it is not healthier than in year’s past.
+They want you to think it is healthier, but in actuality it is not healthier than in the years past.

 Here’s what researchers found studying the meals at fast food restaurants served from 1996 to 2013: very little has changed in terms of those meals’ calories, sodium levels and saturated fat content.